-The long-term incentive grants, if any, awarded to our named executive officers with respect to 2017 are set forth below in the "Summary Compensation Table."
+The long-term incentive grants, if any, awarded to our named executive officers with respect to 2018, 2017 and 2016 are set forth below in the "Summary Compensation Table."

-Perguisites and Other Personal Benefits.
-We provide our named executive officers with perguisites and other personal benefits that we and the Committee believe are reasonable and consistent with our overall compensation program and philosophy, to help us to attract and retain superior employees for key positions.
-Currently, we have no formal plan regarding perquisites, and therefore, perquisites are not uniformly provided to the named executive officers and will likely continue to be provided on a discretionary basis.
+Perquisites and Other Personal Benefits.
+We may from time to time provide our named executive officers with perquisites and other personal benefits that we and the Committee believe are reasonable and consistent with our overall compensation program and philosophy, to help us to attract and retain superior employees for key positions.
+Currently, we have no formal plan regarding perquisites and do not provide any perquisites to our named executive officers.

 Our named executive officers are also eligible to participate in other benefit plans on the same terms as our other employees.
-As part of its ongoing review of executive compensation, the Committee intends to periodically review the perguisites and other personal benefits provided to our named executive officers and other key employees.
+As part of its ongoing review of executive compensation, the Committee intends to periodically review any perquisites and other personal benefits provided to our named executive officers and other key employees.

 Potential Payments upon Termination or Change in Control.
-We have entered into employment agreements with certain of our named executive officers that provide severance payments under specified conditions.
-These severance payments are described below in the section entitled "Compensation of Executive Officers - Severance Arrangements."
+We have entered into an employment agreement with our CEO that provides severance payments under specified conditions.
+These severance payments are described below in the section entitled "Compensation of Executive Officers-Severance Arrangements."
 We feel that the inclusion of such provisions in executive employment agreements helps us to attract and retain well-qualified executives, and is essential to our long-term success.